easy-node-pro/findora-validator-scripts/README.md

 Below are our configurations for different software firewalls.

 ### [ufw.md](/ufw.md)
 Firewall settings for using ufw with Findora for those of you on Contabo or other providers with software firewalls.
+Same ports should be opened on any provider with a web firewall (Hetzner, Contabo, Digital Ocean, AWS, GCP, Azure, etc...)